Tenari/non-fiction/common-errors.md

 Truth: Marriage is fundamentally between only a man and a woman, and only in that context is sex ever licit, thus homosexuality cannot ever be morally licit.

+### Judgement

+Error: You should not judge others, especially harshly.

+Truth: Every conscious action you take toward others reflects a judgement about others.
+Given the necessity of judgement, (or the impossibility of non-judgement) you should always strive to judge rightly, and quickly.
+You should not be afraid of making even a harsh judgement, if it is right.

 ### Liberalism

 Error: Securing maximum freedom and equal rights is the primary purpose of government.